Afro-Colombian Day

 Afro-Colombian Day (Día de la Afrocolombianidad) is an annual commemoration of the abolition of slavery in the Republic of Colombia on May 21, 1851.
 It is also the anniversary of the establishment of the first free town in the Americas, Palenque de San Basilio.
 Afro-Colombian Day was first celebrated in 2001.

-Afro-Colombian Day hopes to show the natives the importance of the African-descendant population and the effects they have had on the history of Colombia.
 Afro-Colombian Day celebrates the artistic, intellectual, and social contributions of Afro-Colombians in Colombia.
 During the event the people celebrate through food, music, art, and local folklore.